RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 3. Given two vectors u and v, if u is unit (length of 1), then dot(u, v) == the distance v travels along u.
 4. If two vectors u and v are unit vectors, dot(u, v) == cos(angle between u and v).
 5. Given two vectors u and v, whether or not they are unit, sign(dot(u, v)) will tell you if the vectors are facing each other or away from each other.
+6. The dot product of perpendicular vectors is 0.

-The last point 5) begs some extra attention.
+Point 5) begs some extra attention.
 The sign function means like this:

 {% highlight cpp %}
 float sign(float x) { return x > 0 ?
 1.0f : -1.0f; }